RnD-2022-CAITO/caito_react/README.md

 # enlight - Teacher Profiling Web Application

 This project was created for <a href="https://www.caito.ai">CAITO - Cognitive AI Solutions</a>.
-This project is in its final state of Sprint 1 (it has 5 Sprints in total).

 ## About the project
 enlight is a full stack web application that helps collect data from the teachers in the TVET system in Southeast Asia countries.
 It consists of two different type of user: <strong >officer </strong> and <strong>teacher</strong>.
 The user can sign up as a teacher, and the officers will be provided the account.